Assistantship Opportunities

-The goal of WARM is to build a future workforce in mine reclamation by providing students with on-the-ground, real-world experience in site assessment, remedial option evaluation, stakeholder engagement, and environmental regulatory framework.
-WARM is excited to announce a new fellowship program to bring opportunities to students and contribute financially to their education.
-WARM will allocate fellowships to graduate students and grants to undergraduate students studying relevant fields at the following Colorado universities: Western Colorado University, Colorado Mesa University, Fort Lewis Collage, and the Colorado School of Mines.
+WARM’s goal is to build a future workforce in mine reclamation by providing students with on-the-ground, real-world experience in site assessment, remedial option evaluation, stakeholder engagement, and environmental regulatory framework.
+Periodically, WARM offers fellowships to bring opportunities to students and contribute financially to their education.
+When funding is available, WARM will allocate fellowships to graduate students and grants to undergraduate students studying relevant fields at universities across the West.

-Fellowships will be offered to first year recipients in the amount of up to $5,000 with the potential for up to a $10,000 fellowship for the second year, conditioned on the student doing a master’s project or thesis with WARM and their performance.
-Master’s projects and thesis’s will be developed in conjunction with WARM and its member network of faculty and industry professionals.
+Assistantships will be offered to first year recipients in the amount of up to $5,000 with the potential for up to a $10,000 assistantship for the second year, conditioned on the student’s performance and doing a master’s project or thesis with WARM.
+Master’s projects and theses will be developed in conjunction with WARM and its member network of faculty and industry professionals.

-First year Fellowship students are expected to do the following:
+First year Assistantship students are expected to do the following:

 Participate in field trips to network with professionals and learn about mine reclamation